Services

 Aboriginal and Torres Strait Islander young people face unique barriers when trying to access mainstream services and support specific to their needs.

-The Young Adults Diversity Program provides medium to long-term support to young people aged 17-25 years old who identify as Aboriginal and/or Torres Strait Islander and who are homeless or at risk of homelessness in the North Western Metropolitan region.
+The Young Adults Aboriginal and Torres Strait Islander Portfolio provides medium to long-term support to young people aged 17-25 years old who identify as Aboriginal and/or Torres Strait Islander and who are homeless or at risk of homelessness in the North Western Metropolitan region.

-We help young people to navigate these barriers, equipping them with knowledge and skills, so they are empowered to make informed and independent decisions to achieve their personal goals, and move towards a permanent exit from homelessness.
-We do this by linking to accommodation and diversity services, which ensure sustainable housing outcomes, and we provide:
+We help young people to navigate barriers, equipping them with knowledge and skills, so they are empowered to make informed and independent decisions to achieve their personal goals, and move towards a permanent housing.
+We do this by linking to accommodation and diversity services, which ensure sustainable housing outcomes.

 • Individual case management support;